garbados/chaiseblog/readme.md

 	npm install
 	# compile JavaScript, CSS, and Jade to our couchapp
 	# make sure your couchdb target is running!
+	# if your couchdb target requires credentials, enter them in `config.json`
 	grunt

 Your chaise blog should now live at `http://localhost:5984/chaiseblog/_design/chaiseblog/_rewrite`.
 You can use [virtual hosts](http://couchdb.readthedocs.org/en/latest/configuring.html?highlight=virtual#virtual-hosts) to make that a prettier URL.